AlgoMaster Logo

 Code

-For every character in the ransom note, we're scanning the entire magazine to find a match.
-When both strings are close to 10^5 characters, that's up to 10^10 operations.
-What if we sorted both strings so identical characters were grouped together?
+For every character in the ransom note, this scans the entire magazine to find a match.
+When both strings are close to 10^5 characters, that is up to 10^10 operations, well beyond what runs in time.
+Sorting both strings groups identical characters together, which removes the repeated scanning.

 Approach 2: Sorting + Two Pointers